Bruce Broughton: Career

 Broughton has composed the score for many notable films including Disney films such as The Rescuers Down Under (1990), Homeward Bound: The Incredible Journey (1993) and its sequel, Lost in San Francisco (1996), as well as popular westerns such as Silverado (1985) and Tombstone (1993).
 Other films scored by Broughton include Young Sherlock Holmes (1985), Baby's Day Out (1994), Harry and the Hendersons (1987), Miracle on 34th Street (1994), and The Boy Who Could Fly (1986).
 Additionally, he composed music for the video game Heart of Darkness and the animated TV series Tiny Toon Adventures.

 Broughton composed music for Disney theme park attractions including Soarin', Spaceship Earth, and Ellen's Energy Adventure.

 Silverado earned him an Academy Award nomination, losing to Out of Africa.
 He has won nearly a dozen Emmy awards.

 Broughton is a member of the Board of Directors of ASCAP, a former Governor of both the Academy of Motion Picture Arts and Sciences (AMPAS) and the Academy of Television Arts & Sciences, a Past President of the Society of Composers & Lyricists, and a lecturer at UCLA and USC.

+In 2019, he donated his collection of 614 orchestral scores and sets of parts to the library of the University of North Texas College of Music.

 Academy Awards controversy

 Broughton's song "Alone yet Not Alone", from the film with the same name, was originally nominated for an Academy Award for Best Original Song at the 86th Academy Awards.
 But on January 29, 2014, the nomination was revoked after the Motion Picture Academy discovered that Broughton, a former Academy governor who, at the time, was an executive committee member of the Academy's music branch, had improperly contacted other branch members.

-"No matter how well-intentioned the communication, using one's position as a former governor and current executive committee member to personally promote one's own Oscar submission creates the appearance of an unfair advantage," Cheryl Boone Isaacs, the Academy's president, said in a statement.
-Not everyone agreed with the Academy's actions.
+"No matter how well-intentioned the communication, using one's position as a former governor and current executive committee member to personally promote one's own Oscar submission creates the appearance of an unfair advantage", Cheryl Boone Isaacs, the Academy's president, said in a statement.
+Not everyone agreed with the Academy's actions, pointing out that it is a normal part of the period before nominations that people involved in all aspects of a film will promote their work with a "for your consideration" letter to the extensive list of voting members of the Academy.